tradingstrategy-ai/gmx-ccxt-freqtrade/docs/getting-started.md

 # Getting Started

-Complete guide to installing the GMX Freqtrade setup and running your first backtest.
+Complete guide to installing the GMX Freqtrade setup and running your first backtest using Python and uv.

 ## Table of Contents